brinikki/SwiftCart/README.md

 <h2>Learn More 💭</h2>

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To learn about Puppeteer, check out the [Puppeter-Stealth Usage Guide](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [Node.js documentation]((https://nodejs.org/docs/latest/api/).

-<h2>Personal Questions ❓</h2>
+<h2>Personal Complications ❓</h2>
 1 . await page.waitForSelector("input[name='Email Address']");  Should I take the name of the attribute? or the type?
 Idk

 2. I put the add to cart and continue to checkout button clicks in the same function.
 Should I seperate them?